MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/crashes/react-native.md

 const crashReport = await Crashes.lastSessionCrashReport();
 ```

+## Customize your usage of Mobile Center Crashes

+Mobile Center Crashes provides callbacks for developers to perform additional actions before and when sending crash logs to Mobile Center.

-## Processing crashes in JavaScript
+### <a name="process"></a> Processing crashes in JavaScript

 During `react-native link`, the SDK will ask whether or not to send crash reports automatically or process crashes in JavaScript.
 Opting to process crashes first means more work for the developer, but greater control over user privacy and allows you to attach a message with a crash report.